 Heat stress is not only an important topic for OSHA training but it's also an important concept to teach your employees to keep them safe on the job.
 This heat stress training video will teach your employees how to identify heat related illness before it happens, and what to do in case they overheat.|

-This heat stress training DVD will help your employees better answer and understand these important concepts:
+This heat stress training video will help your employees better answer and understand these important concepts:

 Teaching your employees about heat stress is not only a vital OSHA training piece, it is also important to reduce your potential for on the job heat related accidents or injuries.
 This heat stress training video will teach your employees the important concepts they need to know to keep heat issues in check.